-"Compassionate and Cognitively Diverse: How Kantian Virtue
+"Compassionate and Cognitively Diverse: Why Kantian Virtue

 forthcoming